Download a free trial to find out which Altium software best suits your needs

 ICT Test points - TP

-Where SMT technology is applied, and there are no available vias to use as test points, test point pads must be incorporated into the design.
+Where SMT technology is applied, testability is limited as there are no available vias to use as test points; therefore, test point pads must be incorporated into the design.
 The geometry and clearance of the ICT test pad should be among the items covered in the DFT guidelines provided by the CM performing the testing.

 Other relevant information which the DFT document will provide includes clearances between test points, clearance to the edge of the board, and what can be used as a test point.